 Swaps: Swaps are transactions in which two parties swap cash flows for a defined nominal amount during a period agreed in advance.

-Currency swaps: Currency swaps comprise the swapping of interest payments which are based on two base amounts with two differing currencies and reference interest rates and encompass in general also the swapping of nominal amounts at the inception or end of the contractually stipulated duration.
+Currency swaps: Currency swaps comprise the swapping of interest payments which are based on the swapping of two base amounts with two differing currencies and reference interest rates, and encompass, in general, also the swapping of nominal amounts at the inception or end of the contractually stipulated duration.
 Currency swaps are usually traded over the counter.

 Forward contracts and futures: Forward contracts and futures are contractual obligations to purchase or sell a financial instrument or commodities at a future date and at a stipulated price.
 Forward contracts are customised agreements which are transacted between parties over the counter (OTC).
 Futures, on the other hand, are standardised contracts which are entered into on regulated exchanges.

-In accordance with the Risk Policy of the Group, VP Bank deploys certain derivatives for hedging purposes.
+In accordance with the risk policy of the Group, VP Bank Group deploys certain derivatives for hedging purposes.
 From an economic point of view, the opposing valuation effects resulting from the underlying and hedging transactions offset each other.
-As these transactions do not, however, correspond to the strict and specific IFRS provisions, there ensues an asymmetrical representation, in bookkeeping terms, of the changes in value of the underlying transaction and the hedge.
+As these transactions do not, however, correspond to the strict and specific IFRS provisions, an asymmetrical representation, in bookkeeping terms, of the changes in value of the underlying transaction and the hedge ensues.
 Fair-value changes of such derivatives are reported in trading and interest income, respectively, in the appropriate period.

 A hedging relationship qualifies for hedge accounting if all of the following qualitative attributes are fulfilled:

-default risk does not dominate the changes in value resulting from the economic hedge; and
+Default risk does not dominate the changes in value resulting from the economic hedge.

-Derivative financial instruments are employed by the Group for risk management principally to steer interest-rate and foreign-currency risks.
-Whenever derivative and non-derivative financial instruments fulfil defined criteria, they may be classified as hedging instruments and namely, to hedge fair-value changes in recognised assets and liabilities (fair-value hedge accounting), to hedge fluctuations in anticipated future cash-flows which are allocated to recognised assets and liabilities or anticipated transactions occurring with a high degree of probability (cash-flow hedge accounting) or to hedge a net investment in a foreign business operation (hedge of net investments).
+Derivative financial instruments are employed by the Group for risk management principally to manage interest rate risks and foreign-currency risks.
+Whenever derivative and non-derivative financial instruments fulfil the defined criteria, they may be classified as hedging instruments, namely to hedge fair-value changes in recognised assets and liabilities (fair-value hedge accounting), to hedge fluctuations in anticipated future cash flows which are allocated to recognised assets and liabilities or anticipated transactions occurring with a high degree of probability (cash-flow hedge accounting), or to hedge a net investment in a foreign business operation (hedge of net investments).

 Fair-value hedge accounting

 IFRS 9 provides for the use of fair-value hedge accounting to avoid one-sided resultant effects for derivatives which serve to hedge the fair value of on-balance-sheet assets or liabilities against one or several defined risks.
-Exposed to market risk and/or interest-rate risk, in particular, are the Group’s credit transactions and its portfolio of securities insofar as they relate to fixed interest-bearing paper.
-Interest-rate swaps are used primarily to hedge these risks.
-In accordance with fair-value hedge-accounting rules, the derivative financial instruments at fair value deployed for hedging purposes are recorded as market values from derivative hedging instruments.
-For the hedged asset and/or hedged liability, the opposing changes in fair value resulting from the hedged risk are also to be recognised in the balance sheet.
-The opposing valuation changes from the hedging instruments as well as from the hedged underlying items are recognised in the income statement as gains/losses from hedge accounting.
+Exposed to market risk and/or interest rate risk, in particular, are the Group’s credit transactions and its portfolio of securities insofar as they relate to fixed-interest-bearing papers.
+Interest rate swaps are used primarily to hedge these risks.
+In accordance with fair-value hedge accounting rules, the derivative financial instruments at fair value deployed for hedging purposes are recorded as market values from derivative hedging instruments.
+For the hedged asset and/or hedged liability, the opposing changes in fair value resulting from the hedged risk are also to be recognised on the balance sheet.
+The opposing valuation changes from the hedging instruments as well as from the hedged underlying items are recognised on the income statement as gains/losses from hedge accounting.
 That portion of the changes in fair value which is not related to the hedged risk is dealt with in accordance with the rules pertaining to the respective valuation category.

-Cash-flow hedge accounting as well as portfolio fair-value hedges were used neither in the current financial year, nor the prior year.
+Cash-flow hedge accounting as well as portfolio fair-value hedges were used neither in the current financial year nor the previous year.